Necessary Roughness (film): Plot

 indigestion, though he lets Coach Rig call the final play.
-Minutes before the final touchdown, after learning about his scheme to get rid of the football program (and his sexual harassment of Carter), TSU president Purcell fires Dean Elias, though not before the entire Armadillo defensive line runs him down.
+Minutes before the final touchdown, after learning about his scheme to get rid of the football program (and his sexual harassment of Carter), Purcell fires Elias, though not before the entire Armadillo defensive line runs him down.
 The team decides to try to win it all with a two-point conversion.
 They fake a point after attempt and pass for two.
 Blake scrambles and finally finds Banks in the end zone to win the game.